ingrithsantamaria/weatherAPIPlaywright/README.md

 # Dependencies:
 To manage the environment variables, the dotenv library was installed.
 This can be installed with the following command: npm install @playwright/test dotenv

+# Notes

+To verify specific aspects of the daily forecast.
+For example, count the number of entries to ensure there is 5 days' worth of data.
+Keep in mind that each day has 8 entries (every 3 hours), so we would expect 40 entries for 5 days.